GregoryAlexander77/jQueryNotify/README.markdown

 # jQuery UI Notify Widget

 Create Growl/Ubuntu-like notifications.
-Uses RGBA, border-radius, and box-shadow, so they're not as pretty as they could be in IE at the moment.
+Uses RGBA, border-radius, and box-shadow.
+Themed for Kendo UI.

-See [http://www.erichynds.com/jquery/a-jquery-ui-growl-ubuntu-notification-widget/](http://www.erichynds.com/jquery/a-jquery-ui-growl-ubuntu-notification-widget/) for demos & documentation.
+Revisions to use with Kendo UI by Gregory Alexander.
+See [https://www.gregoryalexander/blog/] for more information.
+Original documentation is at [http://www.erichynds.com/jquery/a-jquery-ui-growl-ubuntu-notification-widget/](http://www.erichynds.com/jquery/a-jquery-ui-growl-ubuntu-notification-widget/) for demos & documentation.

 ## Features

-- No images, all CSS
+- Works with the major Kendo themes.
 - Lightweight.
 Barely 2.5kb in size
 - Built on top of the jQuery UI widget factory
 - Templating system: include whatever you want inside notifications (images, links, etc.)